peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 ### Soil Organic Carbon (SOC) Status

-Field-level SOC classification (g/kg) derived from SoilGrids aggregation.
+SOC classification (g/kg) derived from field-level aggregation of SoilGrids data.

 Interpretation: SOC levels are moderate to high across the farm and are not currently a primary management constraint.